This story is a response to this prompt. Artwork by Kevin Hong.

 Vlaro replaced his face with that of a stern, bearded man.
 Then, as Cecilia was walking out, he spread his enormous, ceramic wings, and took off, flying between the large gears in the East wall.

 . . .

 After flying in the direction provided to him by his instincts for about seven hours, Vlaro heard a mountain range.
 He could feel the monumental cliffs and valleys rolling beneath him.
 It was a satisfying sensation that he had not come across in a long time, soaring above such jagged terrain.
-He thought about when the last time he had flown above such a scene, he had very faint memories, but he couldn't remember where he had been coming from or for what purpose he was traveling.
+Something was familiar about it.
+He had very faint memories of the landscape, but he couldn't remember where he had been coming from or for what purpose he was traveling.